clef/clef-wordpress/readme.txt

 - For using Clef with staging and production URLs, see the [staging guide](http://support.getclef.com/article/75-using-staging-urls-with-clef-s-wordpress-plugin).
 - For assistance with cloning a Clef-enabled site, see the [cloning guide](http://support.getclef.com/article/89-using-the-clef-plugin-on-cloned-wordpress-sites).

-If you have any questions or installation issues, please feel free to email [support@getclef.com](mailto:support@getclef.com).
+If you have any questions or installation issues, visit [support.getclef.com](http://support.getclef.com) to get help.

 == Frequently Asked Questions ==